tektechnologies/Instructor-Prep/201/class_13.md

 - And set up a break point on those things.
 You can break on node removal, subtree modification(shows where we got the addition error. ) , attribute modification.
 **it shows the line of code where it is changing**
 - These are usefule debugging tools, use the ones that work best for you.
-- Break point on the DOM node. for example is something you may not use but if you see it atleast you will understand it.
+- Break point on the DOM node. for example is something you may not use but if you see it at least you will understand it.
 - It makes finding hard problems easy to find.
 - Part of being a developer is knowing what tools to use in the moment.
 - Look at view counts for the first three images.